What is High Intensity Focused Ultrasound Therapy for Prostate Cancer?

 June 03, 2019

-HIFU, or High Intensity Focused Ultrasound, is a non-invasive treatment using sound wave energy to eliminate cancer.
+HIFU, or High Intensity Focused Ultrasound, is a non-surgical treatment for prostate cancer using sound wave energy to eliminate cancer cells.
 It has been in continuous use in Europe and around the world since 1996.
 It was approved in October 2015, here in the USA, by the FDA for prostate use.

 Ultrasound is very high frequency sound waves, beyond the range of human hearing.
 Piezoelectric transducers, used to both transmit and to receive the ultrasound waves, were first developed in 1877.
 In 1942, Dr. Karl Dussik, a neurologist, attempted the first medical use of ultrasound to look for brain tumors.
 The imaging technology has continually evolved, and today ultrasound can be used to look safely into any part of the body, including the fetus during pregnancy.

-Similar to focusing the sun’s energy with a magnifying glass to burn a piece of paper, Ultrasound can be focused on cancerous tissue.
+Similar to focusing the sun’s energy with a magnifying glass to burn a piece of paper, Ultrasound Therapy uses high-intensity sound waves and focuses them on cancerous tissue.
 The area next to the magnifying glass is perfectly safe and will not damage your finger, but if your finger is placed at the focal point of the magnifying glass, then it will be painful and eventually burn your finger.
 With Ultrasound, the same principle applies: the area next to the ultrasound probe is safe, but the deeper tissue at the focal point will be eliminated.

-If you, or someone you know, has been diagnosed with prostate cancer, it is important to include HIFU as part of the discussion for treatment.
+If you, or someone you know, has been diagnosed with prostate cancer, it is important to include High Intensity Focused Ultrasound therapy as part of the discussion for treatment.
 In the next article, I will talk more specifically about the results of the many large studies on HIFU for prostate cancer.

-To contact my office for a consultation, please visit us here.
+To contact my office for a consultation, please give us a call.

 Wishing you the best in health,